cunarist/rinf/documentation/docs/writing-code.md

 The `debug_print!` macro is better than `println!` in that it only works in debug mode, resulting in a smaller and cleaner release binary.

 When writing Rust code in the `hub` crate, you can simply print your debug message like below.
-Once you use this macro, Flutter will handle the rest.
+Once you use this macro, Flutter will take care of the rest.

 ```rust
 crate::debug_print!("My object is {:?}", my_object);